 A good hurt is often desirable and can be extremely beneficial for some.
 However, what works varies from client to client.
 "No pain, No gain" is often said about massage and isn't always true and should ALWAYS stay within reason.
 With injuries or chronic pain conditions treatment is likely to come with some tenderness or discomfort but should never rise above a level you as the client are able to relax through.
 It is perfectly okay to seek that "good hurt" in a massage, or to take a more gentle approach.
 Studies have shown that clients' muscles tend to respond best to what feels right to them individually, some people respond and relax better with light pressure massage and some people respond better with a firm pressure massage.
 You might respond better to deep tissue work and you might not.
 Some prefer a more generalized relaxation style experience.
 Everyone is different, and it's not really surprising that studies are showing this is perfectly okay!
 Although there are certain dysfunctions, injuries, and conditions that require some discomfort to work through because they are already very painful without introducing touch anyway, or scar tissue and adhesions have formed.
 Those conditions can often be helped with massage and bodywork but may require some discomfort to address yet should still always stay within the pain threshold of you as the client and be something tolerable to work and breath through.
 Some clients find they are able to work through painful conditions in a way that is not "painful" to them via gentle myofascial release techniques, and/or perhaps cupping or hot stones.
 Some feel the need for a more intensive session to feel results.
 Modalities like cupping and hot stones can vary in intensity and depth as well.
 Additions like aromatherapy and/or topical CBD oil can aid relaxation, and even directly soothe muscle soreness.
 Client and therapist communication are the primary keys in getting the right massage for each individual.
 Some people are coming for specific treatment of injuries, some may have specific problem areas but are really just looking for general relaxation without focusing on those problems.
 It is your massage, let's work together to make sure your massage is customized to fit your needs on the day of your visit!

-If you need to reschedule or cancel, please do so at least 24 hours prior to your appointment time.
-Cancellations with less than 24 hours notice are billed half price for the service booked.
-Cancelled or missed appointments with less than 2 hours notice are billed in full for the service booked.
 The system will send auto-text confirmations and reminders about your appointments.
 There is a link provided in the text messages to cancel or reschedule the appointment.
 You are welcome to call or text me directly at (509)845-6722 as well.
 If the time you are looking for is not currently available please contact me directly.
-Let me know what day(s) and time(s) you are looking for and I will place you on my waitlist to be contacted if your preferred appointment time becomes available.
+Let me know what day(s) and time(s) you are looking for and I will place you on my waitlist to be contacted when cancellations occur.
+If you need to reschedule or cancel, please do so at least 24 hours prior to your appointment time.
+Cancellations with less than 24 hours notice and missed appointments may be charged at 50% of the cost of the appointment booked.